kstenerud/streamux/README.md

 #### Length and ID Bits: Min, Max, Recommended

-These fields are used to negotiate how many bits will be used for the length and ID fields in [message chunk headers](#message-header-encoding).
-Minimum values are capped at 15 to make a number of unlikely edge cases impossible.
-A peer must not set a maximum value to be smaller than its corresponding minimum value.
-Its recommend value must be within its own valid range (min to max).
+These fields negotiate how many bits will be used for the length and ID fields in [message chunk headers](#message-header-encoding).
+Minimum values are capped at 15 to simplify processing and make a number of edge cases impossible.
+A peer must not set a `max` value to be smaller than its corresponding `min` value.
+Its `recommended` value must be within its own valid range `min` to `max` (unless it is the wildcard value `31`).
+Invalid values automatically cause negotiation to fail.

 ### Negotiation Phase